michaelkmw/Udacity-SDC-LaneLines/writeup_template.md

 - In order to detect lane markings further down the road, `max_line_length` of Hough Transform algorithm needs to be tuned to a lower value.
 This also allows noises that are not part of a lane to be picked up by the algorithm.

 - The `draw_lanes()` function extrapolates straight lanes based on averages of lines.
-If the lane markings are not aligned on the road, there will be substantial oscillation in the lateral position and the angle of the detected lanes.
+If the lane markings are not aligned on the road, there could be noticeable oscillation in the lateral position and the angle of the detected lanes.

 - The `draw_lanes()` function extrapolates straight lanes to the edge of the detection area.
 If the vehicle path curvature increases, the extrapolated lanes would project poorly onto the actual lane, as evident in the attempt of applying the pipeline on the optional challenge video.

 - Also evident in the optional challenge video is that the pipeline cannot detect lane markings that have little contrast against the road.
-Since Canny Edge Detection functions by highlighting gradient in the image.
-If there is too little gradient (e.g. faded lane marking) or too much variation in gradient (e.g. shades from trees), the pipeline will either detect nothing or pick up too much noises.
+Since Canny Edge Detection algorithm functions by highlighting gradient in the image, the pipeline will either detect nothing or pick up too much noises if there is too little gradient (e.g. faded lane marking) or too much variation in gradient (e.g. shades from trees)

 ### 3. Suggest possible improvements to your pipeline